vs-nascimento/git_storage/README.md

 This package is licensed under the [MIT License](LICENSE).
 ### Performance Tips

-- `QueryBuilder.get()` e `GitStorageDB.getAll()` agora usam listagem de arquivos e leitura em paralelo limitada, reduzindo drasticamente chamadas por documento.
+- `QueryBuilder.get()` and `GitStorageDB.getAll()` use file listing and bounded parallel reads, drastically reducing calls per document.
-- Ajuste `GitStorageDBConfig.readConcurrency` conforme limite e política da API (6–10 costuma ser seguro para uso pessoal).
-Para ambientes com PAT padrão: limite típico de 5.000 req/h; mesmo assim, evite picos agressivos.
+- Tune `GitStorageDBConfig.readConcurrency` according to API limits (6–10 is typically safe for personal use).
+With a standard PAT: typical 5,000 req/h; avoid aggressive spikes.
-- `GitStorageClient.getBytes` usa diretamente a Contents API para ler conteúdo base64, evitando chamada extra de metadata.
+- `GitStorageClient.getBytes` uses the Contents API to read base64 content directly, avoiding an extra metadata call.
-- Quando já tiver o `download_url`, prefira `getBytesFromUrl` para leitura direta de bytes.
+- When you already have the `download_url`, prefer `getBytesFromUrl` for direct byte reading.
-- Para operações de escrita em lote, evite paralelismo para não gerar conflitos (`409`).
-Use serialização, transações (`GitStorageTransaction`) ou backoff/retry.
+- For batch write operations, avoid parallelism to prevent branch conflicts (`409`).
+Use serialization, transactions (`GitStorageTransaction`), or backoff/retry.